NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.technical.md

 A new endpoint will be needed for trading an bearer token (OIDC token, a JWT) for an API key.
-The endpoint URL will be discoverable via the [V3 service index](https://learn.microsoft.com/en-us/nuget/api/overview#service-index) and a new resource type which is `ApiKeyService/1.0.0`.
+The endpoint URL will be discoverable via the [V3 service index](https://learn.microsoft.com/en-us/nuget/api/overview#service-index) and a new resource type which is `TokenService/1.0.0`.
 For NuGet.org, the service index is available at `https://api.nuget.org/v3/index.json`.
-The new resource URL be something like `https://www.nuget.org/api/v2/api-key`.
+The new resource URL be something like `https://www.nuget.org/api/v2/token`.

+This new resource will be referred to as the **token service**.
+This generic name will allow for future dynamic authorization scenarios beyond trading a bearer token for a NuGet API key.

 ```
-POST /api/v2/api-key HTTP/1.1
+POST /api/v2/token HTTP/1.1
 Host: www.nuget.org
 Authorization: Bearer {OIDC token}
 Content-Type: application/json